Olex2/help/gui/EN/tools/disorder.md

 Link Parts, Occupancies and apply either and EADP constraint or ISOR restraint to selected atoms.

 # Link Parts 1
 Assign selected atoms to the part number selected.

 # Link Parts 2
-XXX
+TBI

 # Show Parts
 If your structure contains atoms that have been assigned to parts, then it is sometimes useful to look only at atoms belonging to the same part.

 |`showP 1`|Will show only atoms belonging to Part 1.|